Know before you go

 - ATM and Credit Cards are accepted most places.

 - The roads are relatively flat and easy to navigate.
+Great for renting a bike to explore.

 - Umbrella, rain boots and jacket if you are traveling outside of the summer season